JorySchossau/neuro_animat/README.md

 * **The Rest** The rest of MABE performs Selection, Inheritance, and Mutation among the population(s), as well as keeping track of lineage, performance metrics such as Score, and recording all these data to file.
 Additionally, MABE handles the technical bits of allowing settings to be configured through text files, and saving and reloading agents or entire populations.
 Lastly, the Brains and Worlds are modular to facilitate swapping them out and recombining them for new experiments.
 This is not always possible, as some brains will only work with some worlds, as is the case with the first one in this animat project, but this restriction is not symmetric and the animat world  module was designed to be paired with any brain module.

 ##### File Layout
-MABE source code directory structure is representative of the module categories.
+MABE source code directory structure (in `code/`) is representative of the module categories.
 The important ones are:
 - Archivists
 - Brains
 - Genomes